CODE uses Cookies

 Two brightly lit beer mugs on a wooden table.

 Young people often first come into contact with alcohol through their families, or at parties.
 Keeping them safe if they decide to experiment with alcohol is important for their wellbeing, and we have some resources to help with this: Party Rules is a guide for parents and guardians to help plan parties with their young people.
-There's also a resource for young people themselves: Party Safe is a simple checklist that young people can use to take control of their own safety.

-<center><a href="https://den.org.au/resources/#party-rules" class="rich-btn orange"> Find Party Rules: A guide for parents of young people</a></center>
+<center><a href="https://www.den.org.au/resource/party-rules" class="rich-btn orange"> Find Party Rules: A guide for parents of young people</a></center>

 Pregnancy